Development and Entitlement Process

 2. Development Review Committee

 The Development Review Committee (DRC) is composed of staff from Building & Safety, Planning, Land Use Engineering, Fire, Police, and Facilities & Community Services departments.
 The DRC reviews the proposed conceptual plans, generates corrections and/or conditions of approval for the project, and identifies any other issues prior to a decision or public hearing.
 This provides the applicant and the City the opportunity to comprehensively review the project, and clarify and resolve any potential design issues prior to a decision or public hearing.
-For commercial and industrial projects, Planning staff may also review the Architectural Guidelines if applicable.
+For commercial and industrial projects, Planning staff may also review the if applicable.

 After the first review by the DRC, some necessary changes to the plans may require the applicant’s consultant to prepare revisions and re-submit plans to the project Planner.
 This may take a few weeks, or possibly longer, depending on how quickly the applicant’s consultant can perform the work.
 Some technical reports (if required), such as preparation of an on-site drainage study in accordance with the National Pollutant Discharge Elimination System (NPDES) regulations, may require several weeks for the applicant’s consultant to prepare and revise prior to approval but this is typically performed concurrently with other tasks.
 For major revisions to the plans or significant changes to the project description, a second review by the DRC may be warranted, but this is determined on a case-by-case basis.